Back to All Events

 How can partnerships with academia accelerate local innovation and build sustainable communities?

-As part of the 2026 United Nations ECOSOC Partnership Forum and in parallel to the Learning Planet Institute Festival, this virtual side event will spotlight how higher education institutions, students, and civil society are driving transformative action on the SDGs - beyond education only.
+As part of the 2026 United Nations ECOSOC Partnership Forum and in parallel to the Learning Planet Institute Festival, this virtual side event highlighted how higher education institutions, students, and civil society are driving transformative action on the SDGs - beyond education only.

-This event is organized by the IAU in collaboration with:
+This event was organized by the IAU in collaboration with:

 • United Nations Academic Impact